AndrewKMay/cleaningdataproject/CodeBook.md

 - From the merged data set, only variables pertaining to mean and standard deviation measurements were extracted
 - Averages per participant, per activity, per mean and standard deviation measurement were calculated and stored in an independent tidy data set, available in this repo.

+The code for conducting the aforementioned tidying procedure is provided in the run_analysis.R script within this repo.

 ## Tidy data codebook

 The tidy data set includes 180 rows with 89 columns.
 The columns are described below: